BY LINDA BURCHETTE | SMYTH COUNTY NEWS AND MESSENGER

 Saturday’s hot weather and Sunday’s expected rain were mitigated by the ability to conduct the clinic indoors.
 The space provided at the clinic was exceptional, according to the coordinators, the Reverend Harry Howe and Kim Faulkinbury.

 “Emory and Henry were really kind and worked hard to make this happen,” Howe said Saturday.
-“Making their facilities available and working with us so that we can put everything in place to accommodate the necessary changes.
+“Making their facilities available and working with us so that we can put everything in place to adapt to the necessary changes.
 So I think it’s going well.”

 Howe ran the Smyth County RAM Clinic for several years before moving to the E&H campus in Washington County this year.